 During the summers of his collegiate career, Sterling spent most of his time either playing in the local Stan Musial League or as an assistant coach with Jim Sterling, his father and manager of the 15U-18U East Cobb Panthers.
 After his college playing career ended, Sterling decided to continue with the Georgia State baseball program as a student-coach.
 While coaching at Georgia State, Ryan was in charge infield preparation as well as team bunting.

 Sterling has also served as the head coach of the Saarlouis Hornets of the German Bundesliga, which is the German 1st League, and assistant coach for the German National Baseball Team.
 While working with the German National Team, Sterling coached in the European Championships in Barcelona where his team finished tied for second place behind only the Netherlands.
 With the German National Team, Sterling also coached in two tournaments held in Taiwan: the World Championships in Taipei City and the Final Olympic Qualifier in Taichung.
-Upon returning to the Atlanta area, Sterling reunited with Danny Pralgo and accepted a position with 6-4-3 DP Athletics.
-For 6-4-3, Sterling serves as both a senior instructor and an operations manager.
+Upon returning to the Atlanta area, Sterling reunited with Danny Pralgo and accepted a coaching position with 6-4-3 DP Athletics.